JimDesu/basis-lang/spec.md

 **Frame-ownership.** Every slot is owned by some frame.
 "Return values" in the conventional C++/Java/Rust sense do not exist: output flows through writeable parameter slots that the caller owns, written to by copy-restore on success.
 When reasoning about value semantics, mode contracts, aliasing, or lifetime ceilings, the question is *which frame owns this slot* — not "what does this function return."

-**Each frame's static analysis is local.** Initialization tracking, failure-mode tracking, and access-path taint are properties of a single command body's analysis on its own parameters and locals.
+**Each frame's static analysis is local.** Initialization tracking, failure-mode tracking, access-path taint, and obligation tracking are properties of a single command body's analysis on its own parameters and locals.
 There is no cross-frame propagation.
 A PRODUCE or REFERENCE output of a downstream call appears in the caller's frame as a freshly-bound local; the access path is rooted at the caller's local, not at any of the caller's parameters.
 The discipline migrates to the frame that has the right context; the language does not propagate.

 **Access paths, not storage.** The transitive READ contract operates on access paths — the named ways through which a value is reached — not on storage locations.
 The same storage may be reached at runtime through multiple access paths simultaneously, one of which is READ-rooted and another of which is REFERENCE-rooted; writes through the REFERENCE-rooted path are permitted while writes through the READ-rooted path are forbidden.
 The language does not detect aliasing; it tracks paths.